Many of us learned—often without realizing it—that struggle means something about us needs fixing.

 There is another way to understand moments of restlessness, disconnection, or stuckness.

+What if these experiences aren’t evidence that something is wrong with you?
 What if they’re signals that something in you is asking for attention, relationship, or time?

 From this perspective, struggle isn’t a failure of self-management.
+It’s information.

 It points toward places where life hasn’t been fully met yet.

+This doesn’t mean ignoring difficulty or avoiding change.
 It means changing how we relate to what’s happening.

 Growth often begins the moment fixing gives way to contact.